 The same results are got with Watkins, in America.
-Madame H. P. Blavatsky, a Russian lady now resident in New York, and author of Isis Unveiled, went to Watkins, and having written among other names, on separate pieces of paper, one in Russian character, she was asked by the Psychic to allow it to be written on the slate, as it was too difficult for him to pronounce.
+Madame H. P. Blavatsky, author of Isis Unveiled, went to Watkins, and having written among other names, on separate pieces of paper, one in Russian character, she was asked by the Psychic to allow it to be written on the slate, as it was too difficult for him to pronounce.
 Madame Blavatsky placed her hand alone on a slate, under which a fragment of pencil had been placed.
 Mr. Watkins did not touch the slate.
-"An instant after, on turning up the slate, the appellation, consisting of three names, was found written in full, and in Russian characters, with this curious exception, that one or two letters were exchanged for those of Latin character, having the same phonetic value; e.g. an f, pronounced in Russian v, but written b, was substituted for the latter letter."
+"An instant after, on turning up the slate, the appellation, consisting of three names, was found written in full, and in Russian characters, with this curious exception, that one or two letters were exchanged for Latin characters having the same phonetic value; e.g. an f, pronounced in Russian v, but written b, was substituted for the latter letter."
+Again, a teacher of the Greek language in the Collegiate Institute, Springfield, Massachusetts, United States of America, Mr. T. T. Timayenis, a modern Greek by birth, obtained from Watkins, in original characters of Romaic, "the name of his grandfather, and three lines of Greek words, correctly spelled, and with accents and breathings correctly placed."
+To this he testifies in his own name, and, moreover, states that the "name written is very peculiar, almost unpronounceable by English lips.
+The slate was in full view throughout, and Watkins merely touched one corner with a motionless finger."